Finding community structure using the ordered random graph model: Introduction

 Importantly, a network may exhibit both community and banded structures simultaneously.
 However, as demonstrated in Sec.~\ref{sec:Results}, previous linear arrangement methods often fail to capture community structures, whereas they allow for the identification of banded structures.
 In this study, we propose a linear arrangement method that allows us to capture community structures in addition to banded structures.
 It is an inference method based on the {\MLE} in which we use the ordered random graph model (ORGM) \cite{Kawamoto2021} as a network generative model.

-The rest of the paper is organized as follows: In Sec.~\ref{sec:Definition}, we introduce the basic terminology and related works.
+The rest of the paper is organized as follows: In Sec.~\ref{sec:Definition}, we introduce the basic terminology and related work.
 Following the introduction of the {\ORGM} in Sec.~\ref{sec:ORGM}, we formulate the inference method and a greedy algorithm for the optimization of vertex sequence in Sec.~\ref{sec:MLE}.
-Section~\ref{sec:Results} describes the results of the application of the proposed algorithm to real-world datasets.
+Section~\ref{sec:Results} describes the results of the application of the proposed algorithm to synthetic networks and real-world datasets.
 Finally, Sec.~\ref{sec:Discussion} is devoted to a discussion of the proposed inference method.